sherweb/Public-Apis/README.md

 ## Sample code

-In the folder Sherweb.SampleCode, you can find all the example on how to use the nugets.
-All example are made in c#.
+In the folder Sherweb.SampleCode, you can find all examples on how to use the nugets.
+All examples are made in c#.
 This is where the clientId, client secret and subscription key are gonna be use.
 Feel free to submit us any code enhancement.

 ## Documentation